mtk-jin/Alsa-Demo/README.md

 ## Content
 ### playfile
 Read a pcm/wav file, and send to data to PCM device for playback.
+Every playback repeats three times, and sleep 3 seconds between each playing.
 Using the cmd below to run the demo.
 ```
 ./playpcm test.wav